Dyalog/ride/README.md

 The build process will automatically launch Ride JS once it has finished building.
 The first build will take a long time.

+When you are finished building, run `vagrant halt` to stop the virtual build machine.